markroland/sand-table-pattern-maker/readme.md

  - **calc** - This is where the algorithm for the pattern is implemented.
 Using the selected inputs, the method returns the coordinates for the complete path.

+Once you've completed your design, submit a Pull Request and if it works, I'll merge it in.
+Thanks in advance!

 ## Patterns